elitaone/RIMS-seq/RIMSseq_methylation_prediction/README.txt

                 --CpGAnnotation ~/annotation/ucsc_CpGisland.CpGsite.mainchr.gtf \
 			--WGBS ~/annotation/ENCODE_human_WGBS_ultraStable_1kb_methylation.summary.txt

+Note:
-Run the above command to generate a bash script NAME.MethylPrediction.script containing all the commands required for the methylation prediction.
+Execute the provided command to generate a bash script named NAME.MethylPrediction.script, which will contain all the necessary commands for methylation prediction.

-Then run this bash file locally or on the cluster.
-Suggest running on the cluster since it may take a while to finish.
+Subsequently, execute the generated bash file either locally or on the cluster.
+It is recommended to run this on the cluster, as the process may take a significant amount of time to complete.

 Modify the generated script for:
 	Adding proper header lines as required for running on the cluster.
-	Choosing the python with required modules installed by activating virtual environment (e.g. using conda activate) or changing the python path.
+	Select the appropriate Python environment with the required modules installed by activating the virtual environment (e.g., using 'conda activate') or by modifying the Python path.

 ^ Options: